Tubridy Tonight: Background

 Upon Gay Byrne's retirement from The Late Late Show in 1999, RTÉ announced that Pat Kenny, host of his own Saturday night chat show, would be Byrne's replacement.
 Kenny Live had aired since 1988 and had been a staple of the RTÉ schedule since the first series.
 The departure of Pat Kenny to the Friday night slot left a gap in the schedule.
 Saturday Live, a programme that had originally aired in the late 1980s and featured a different host every week, was revived as a replacement.
 The second coming of the show proved unpopular and was ended after only one series.
-Following the axing of Saturday Live RTÉ declined to produce a Saturday night chat show, instead favouring to show a film after the main evening news.
+Following the axing of Saturday Live RTÉ declined to produce a Saturday night chat show, instead favouring to show a film after the main evening news, labelled "The Big Big Movie".
 On 9 May 2004, RTÉ announced that Ryan Tubridy would host a new Saturday night chat show that coming autumn.

 Tubridy Tonight made its debut on 16 October 2004 for an initial run of ten programmes.
 It featured Gráinne and Síle Seoige, Hector Ó hEochagáin and Royston Brady as the first interviewees.
 The programme received relatively good reviews, with Shane Hegarty of The Irish Times describing the show as having gotten off "to a ropey start but improved as it went along".
 Hegarty bemoaned the fact that the show was broadcast live as "it added nothing to the show apart from a weak caption competition for viewers and a distinct nervousness to the host."
 An element of the programme which included audience participation was described as a "meek replication of Graham Norton's old routine."
 The new chat show proved popular with audiences and, after the initial run of ten shows ended, another thirteen shows were commissioned thereby extending the first series.

 Tubridy Tonight was broadcast from Studio 4 in the RTÉ Television Centre at Donnybrook, Dublin 4.
 That studio was also home to the show's Friday night rival The Late Late Show.
 As RTÉ's biggest, the studio holds 200 audience members.